codegen-sh/codegen/codegen-examples/examples/swebench_agent_run/README.md

 1. Create a `.venv` with `uv venv` and activate it with `source .venv/bin/activate`

-1. Install the codegen dependencies with `uv pip install codegen`
+1. Install the codegen dependencies with `uv add codegen`

 - Note: If you'd like to install the dependencies in the global environment, you can use `uv pip install -e ../../../`.
 This will allow you to test modifications to the codegen codebase.
 You will need to run `uv pip install -e ../../../` each time you make changes to the codebase.